ukahip/Secure-Internal-Employee-Directory/README.md

 - [x] EC2 has no public IP address
 - [x] RDS not publicly accessible
-- [x] RDS encrypted with KMS CMK
+- [x] RDS storage encrypted with KMS CMK
-- [x] SSM Session Manager access works — no SSH required
+- [x] SSM Session Manager works — no SSH needed
-- [x] `/health` returns `{"status":"ok"}` via ALB
+- [x] ALB `/health` returns `{"status":"ok"}`
 - [x] Passwords hashed with bcrypt — never stored in plain text
-- [x] JWT tokens expire after 7 days
+- [x] Employee JWT sessions expire after 7 days
+- [x] Admin JWT sessions expire after 8 hours
-- [x] Admin page separate from main app — no navigation link
+- [x] Admin page has no link from the main app
 - [x] `API_BASE_URL` stored as Vercel env var — not in source code
-- [x] Users can only access their own profile data
+- [x] Users can only read and edit their own profile data

----

-## 📋 HTTPS Setup (once you have a domain)

-1. Request ACM certificate with DNS validation
-2. Add ALB HTTPS listener on port 443 with ACM certificate
-3. Update ALB HTTP:80 listener to redirect to HTTPS
-4. Point your domain DNS to the ALB
-5. Update Vercel `API_BASE_URL` to `https://yourdomain.com`

----

-*Built for AltSchool Africa — Cloud Security Track*
+- [x] Security headers applied to all Vercel responses